mredenti/ModernCMake/slides/episodes/introduction.md

 <!--
-  Automatic ordering of Fortran files based on `use` statements in the code for a library -->
+  Automatic ordering of Fortran files based on `use` statements in the code for a library

+  CMake is an open-source project that serves as a tool for building, testing, packaging, and distributing cross-platform software
+    CMake is a scripting language written in C++
+    CMake is a de facto industry standard for building C++ projects CMake is divided into 3 command-line tools:
+    cmake: for generating compiler-independent build instruction
+    ctest: for detecting and running tests
+    cpack: for packing the software project into convenient installers -->

 :::
 ::::::::::::::

+## CMAKE LANGUAGE OVERVIEW

 ## History